-My “Illumination” series is a body of work exploring the incorporation of light in stylized representations of natural objects made of both soft and hard materials.
-I was sitting in the garden in the early morning light, enchanted by the glow of the backlit plants.
-The idea to illuminate natural forms was born.
+My “Illumination” series is a body of work exploring stylized representations of objects and abstract forms made of primarily of fiber with additional surface design and mixed media.
+I was sitting in the garden in the early morning light, enchanted by the glow of the back lit plants.
+The idea to illuminate forms was born.

 Building the bases, including the electrical component and cutting and staining the wood, is typically considered “masculine” work.
 Using fibers is typically considered “feminine” work.
 This contrast and the physicality of the work itself totally engages my mind and body in the creative process.

 The bulb itself is an integral part of the composition, supporting both structure and color.
 When lit, the sculptures cast light and shadows of distorted images.
-Those patterns spark endless possibilities for new sculpted forms.
-And so it continues.
+Natural lighting also adds interest when incorporated into the paper objects.

-My "Arras" series is an eclectic group of wall-hangings.
+My "Arras" series is an eclectic group of suspended pieces.
 These capture designs or images from my travels, ranging from elements of architecture, textiles, or landscapes.
 In these two-dimensional pieces I used a variety of felting techniques to achieve the desired style or effect; each is unique.